indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Roles

 Roles are a means of applying common functionality to multiple nodes.
 I'm only cooking one node, so moving on...

-Can define using JSON or the Ruby DSL.
+However, I should note that the Roles can be defined using JSON or the Ruby DSL.

 # Next

-Somethings are harder to cook than others.
-The Ruby community seems to be very splintered.

-Ansible and Salt exist.
-So does Puppet.
+Puppet, Ansible and Salt exist.
-People talk about OpenStack on OpenStack.
+Someone once mentioned  OpenStack on OpenStack.

-Chef for cooking a server.

-I wonder why Berkshelf is preferred over Librarian.
+Berkshelf is preferred over Librarian.